cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/images_site_wise_product_names.md

 ### Required

 - `image_id` (String) imageId path parameter.
 Software image identifier.
-Refer '/dna/intent/api/v1/images' API for obtaining 'imageId'
+Refer */dna/intent/api/v1/images* API for obtaining *imageId*

 ### Optional

 - `assigned` (String) assigned query parameter.
-Filter with the assigned/unassigned, 'ASSIGNED' option will filter network device products that are associated with the given image.
-The 'NOT_ASSIGNED' option will filter network device products that have not yet been associated with the given image but apply to it.
+Filter with the assigned/unassigned, *ASSIGNED* option will filter network device products that are associated with the given image.
+The *NOT_ASSIGNED* option will filter network device products that have not yet been associated with the given image but apply to it.
 Available values: ASSIGNED, NOT_ASSIGNED
 - `limit` (Number) limit query parameter.
 The number of records to show for this page.
 The minimum and maximum values are 1 and 500, respectively
 - `offset` (Number) offset query parameter.
 The first record to show for this page; the first record is numbered 1.
 The minimum value is 1
 - `product_id` (String) productId query parameter.
 Filter with product ID (PID)
 - `product_name` (String) productName query parameter.
 Filter with network device product name.
 Supports partial case-insensitive search.
 A minimum of 3 characters is required for the search.
 - `recommended` (String) recommended query parameter.
 Filter with recommended source.
-If 'CISCO' then the network device product assigned was recommended by Cisco and 'USER' then the user has manually assigned.
+If *CISCO* then the network device product assigned was recommended by Cisco and *USER* then the user has manually assigned.
 Available values: CISCO, USER

 ### Read-Only